masteringmodernpayments/book/callbacks.md

     stripe_type:string
 ```

-We only need to store the `stripe_id` because we'll be looking up the event using the API every time.
-Storing the type could be useful later on for reporting purposes.
+We need to store the `stripe_id` because we'll be looking up the event using the API every time.
+We'll use the type later for figuring out what handler method to call.

 The model should look like this: